 So, if you say you’ll pay $2 per link click, Facebook will look for events to match.
 In the end, you know exactly what you get to pay based on how successful the ad was.
 The problem is, there may be cheaper events out there, which could mean you pay less per event, but because of the target cost bidding, Facebook will always take you back to that $2.

 It looks for cheaper opportunities at first, and when those are gone, it follows the more expensive ones.
-You do have control over how much you spend, but the spending is not optimized to only find the best opportunities.
+You do have control over how much you spend, but the spending is not optimised to only find the best opportunities.

 2. Bid Cap